blakekohler/tumbleweed/README.md

 -   Equipment and new equipment request process
 -   Developer growth process
 -   Future onboarding ideas
+-   Company, Department and Team onboarding with a way to tell the difference between each step

 We hope to be able to have build a checklist for onboarding to help guide groups through doing onboarding well.